toppeMRI/toppe/+toppe/README.md

-# Matlab scripts for TOPPE v2b
+# Matlab scripts for TOPPE

-These scripts work with the toppev2b.e driver/psd.
+These scripts work with the tv4 and tv5 TOPPE interpreters.

-These scripts are self-contained; the only dependency is the ./+utils/ folder.

-For conversion to/from Pulseq, use ge2seq.m/seq2ge.m

 https://toppemri.github.io/

 ## A typical workflow

-1. Design RF and gradient waveforms (functions in +utils/+rf/ and +utils/+epi/ may be helpful for you)
+1. Design RF and gradient waveforms (you may find functions in +utils, +utils/+rf/, and +utils/+epi/ helpful)

 2. Edit systemspecs.m according to your scanner, or call with options.
 ```